levoai/levoai-burp-extension/README.md

 Nightly build publishes the jar as an artifact in this repo.
 You can download and use it directly with Burp.

 # Changelog

+**0.1.7**
+ * Fixed bugs in setting Levo's Satellite URL correctly.
+ * We also now support sending traffic to Levo's Satellite running in Levo's SaaS.
+Login to Levo's SaaS UI and get the Satellite URL from Settings -> Organization -> Satellite.

 **0.1.6**
  * Allowing Levo's Satellite URL address to be configured in the config menu.
 Default is http://localhost:9999